thaddeus002/CCCCounter/README.md

-# CCCC
+# CCCCounter

 C and C++ Code Counter

 ## Presentation

-CCCC is a free software that performs analysis and reports metrics on source code written in C, C++ and Java, written by Tim Littlefair and others.
-The original source is still on [sourceforge](http://cccc.sourceforge.net).
+CCCCounter is a free software that performs analysis and reports metrics on source code written in C, C++ and Java.
+It is a fork of CCCC, written by Tim Littlefair and others, and whose source is on [sourceforge](http://cccc.sourceforge.net).

-CCCC is a command line tool, implemented for Linux and other POSIX-style platforms.
+CCCCounter is a command line tool, implemented for Linux and other POSIX-style platforms.
 Files to be analyzed are listed (typically on the command line, although support does exist for the list of files to be read from standard input.
 The program analyzes the files and generates a one or more reports in HTML or XML format on the content.

-The present project is a fork of CCCC based on a merge of several projects to keep the good ideas of each, the authors of which will be granted in `git log`.
+This fork is based on a merge of several projects to keep the good ideas of each, the authors of which will be granted in `git log`.

 ## Install

 ### Requirements

-The Purdue Compiler Construction Toolset (PCCTS) is required to compile CCCC.
+The Purdue Compiler Construction Toolset (PCCTS) is required to compile CCCCounter.
 A version of this program can be found [here](https://github.com/thaddeus002/pccts).

 To install it :